jameshume/jehtech/src/html/ble.md

 >
 > In LE, GAP defines four specific roles: Broadcaster, Observer, Peripheral, and Central ...
 In LE, GAP defines four specific
 > roles: Broadcaster, Observer, Peripheral, and Central.
+<p></p>

+> The Generic Attribute Profile (GATT) layer sits directly on top of the ATT layer,
+> and builds on it by hierarchically classifying attributes into profiles, services and characteristics.
+> -- Nordic Semiconductor Academy
+<p></p>

 * Attributes grouped into services
 * Services and characteristics are both attributes.